-Drainage Drainage covers etc were not lifted.
+Drainage Covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to the main public sewer.
+Drainage is assumed to main public sewer.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

-None noted.
+We noted heat and smoke alarms.

 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
-Purchasers should
+Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.